JorjeRoofSnap/CSharpInterview/README.md

 The home view is already implemented.
 You just need to make the data work.

+You are free to refactor as you see fit.
+You are free to use any libraries you want.
+Just remember you only have an hour to finish.

 # Result
 The result should look something like this.
 The data from the api is random so your results will vary.

 ![image](https://user-images.githubusercontent.com/103061331/161820017-4c3f7581-710c-4b3c-96a5-302711b3fd6d.png)

+# Tests
+If you have time, write unit tests for the things you think it makes sense to unit test.
+You can use any framework you are comfortable with.